-During the period to December 31, 2018 the Group has continued to focus on prudent underwriting policies and LTVs, as well as traditional security such as residential housing stock, in providing its mortgage loans.
+Continued focus on prudent underwriting policies, LTVs and traditional security loans.
 The Group continues to target an average of origination LTVs of between 55% and 60% for new loans and continues to focus principally on residential security.
 The Group has continued to use affordability and repayment assessments to ensure customers are able to service and repay their loans.